-From Sushisamba's terrace, which is perched on the 39th floor of 110 Bishopsgate, you'll be able to see London landmarks for miles around as you sample fusion cuisine combining flavours from Japan, Brazil and Peru.
-This restaurant has some of the best views in London.
+You can see London landmarks for miles around from Sushisamba London's terrace, which is perched on the 39th floor of 110 Bishopsgate, Sample fusion cuisine combining flavours from Japan, Brazil and Peru at this stylish restaurant that has some of the best views in London.

 London outdoor restaurants